Kvitsøy: General information

 The islands of Kvitsøy were established as a municipality on 1 January 1923 when they were separated from the municipality of Mosterøy.
 Initially, the municipality had 581 residents.
 The municipal boundaries have not changed since that time.

 Name

-The Old Norse form of the name was Hvítingsøy(jar) which means "the white island(s)", probably because there is white quartz in the rocks on the islands.
+The municipality (originally the parish) is named after the Kvitsøy islands (Hvítingsøyjar) since the islands make up the whole parish/municipality.
+The first element is derived from the word hvítr which means "white".
+The last element derives from the word eyjar which means "islands".
+Thus the name means "the white islands", probably because there is white quartz in the rocks on the islands.
 Originally, the spelling of the municipality was "Kvitingsø", but later it was shortened to "Kvitsøy".

 Coat of arms

-The coat of arms was granted in 1989.
-The arms show three silver lighthouses on a field of blue.
+The coat of arms was granted on 25 May 1989.
+The official blazon is "Azure, three lighthouses argent, two over one" (I blått tre sølv fyrlykter, 2-1).
+This means the arms have a blue field (background) and the charge is a set of three lighthouse tops.
+The charge has a tincture of argent which means it is commonly colored white, but if it is made out of metal, then silver is used.
 The choice of lighthouses and the color blue are symbolic of the importance of the sea for this island municipality.
+The arms were designed by Even Jarl Skognlund.
+The municipal flag has the same design as the coat of arms.

 Churches

 The Church of Norway has one parish (sokn) within the municipality of Kvitsøy.
 It is part of the Tungenes prosti (deanery) in the Diocese of Stavanger.